sshourie/sshourie.github.io/_pages/about.md

 I'm currently working as a data scientist intern at [BBDO Atlanta](https://bbdoatl.com/).

 I have previously worked for 5 years in different analytical roles in the field of finance.
-Most recently as an Associate for the Fixed Income Quants team for [Goldman Sachs](https://www.goldmansachs.com/worldwide/india/careers/bengaluru-office/) where I worked on financial modelling, quantitative strategies, asset managment, and risk.
+Most recently, I was an Associate for the Fixed Income Quants team for [Goldman Sachs](https://www.goldmansachs.com/worldwide/india/careers/bengaluru-office/) where I worked on financial modelling, quantitative strategies, asset managment, and risk.

 Check out my Data Science [Projects](/projects/) and my [CV](/cv/)!